 We tend to think all foods are the same, in that their nutrients go to all parts of the body but in Chinese medicine it is different.
 Every food has its contribution to make to particular parts of the body or organ.

 To keep all these contributing factors working properly you need a wide range of foods, some of which may not, on the face of it, be regarded as blood-building.
 They may not be specifically blood-building, but they are helping your Liver work better, or your Heart or your Kidneys, each of which is a factor in producing Blood.

 Even after this transformation, your blood is not yet technically Blood in the Chinese medical sense.
 It only becomes Blood after it’s pumped into motion by your heart.

 From there the other function of the Spleen comes into play, not just transporting nutrients in the Blood to all parts of the body, but removing waste.
 Also, transforming Blood into bone, brain matter, tendons, nerves, muscles and so on.

 This is all a long way from the functions of your spleen organ.

 In a way, it’s a pity we use the same word for spleen organ and Spleen function because they are very different.

 Chinese medicine when using the word Spleen almost always refers to the Spleen Function.
 In fact, if they meant the organ they would say spleen organ.

-When Chinese medicine developed they didn't have the same sensibilities as we have now.
-So although it is possible to find foods to build blood that are non-meat, most blood-building foods recommended in Chinese medicine do contain meat.
+When Chinese medicine developed they didn’t have the same sensibilities as we have now.
+So although it is possible to find foods to build blood that are non-meat, it has to be admitted that most blood building foods recommended in Chinese medicine do contain meat.

 Some foods are more specifically blood building foods, but every food has different qualities and it’s the mixture, both within a given food and in a mix of foods cooked together that produce the result we want.